Cozy Peach Kitchen

 • Let the puff pastry thaw at room temperature.
 Do not microwave it to speed up the thawing process.

-• Ramekins: Choose 8-ounce ramekins that are oven-safe.
+• Ramekins: Choose oven safe 8-ounce ramekins.
 It’s okay if they are a little bit bigger or smaller than 8 ounces.

-• Leftover puff pastry sheets can be used to make tarts, baked brie, and even savory goat cheese bites.
+• Leftover puff pastry sheets can be used to make peach tarts, baked brie with fig jam, and even savory goat cheese puff pastry bites.

 • To make the sauce thicker, whisk together 1 tablespoon of milk and 1 tablespoon flour in a small dish.
 Pour into the sauce and continue simmering until the sauce reaches your desired consistency.
 The longer the sauce simmers, the thicker it becomes.
 The sauce will continue to thicken in the oven.